-I have seen a lot of disasters when it comes to interviews.
 I have had candidates cry; I have had them tell me about strange medical oddities; I have even had a candidate so stoned that he started nodding off during a question.

 These moments are kind of what you live for in HR.
 You are not personally invested in the person like you would be with an employee… and the incident will likely be fodder for many blog posts for years to come.